New Zealand Property Investors' Federation

 Pets - Management and Clauses

-4. Apply to the Tenancy Tribunal for termination.
-You will need to issue a 14-day notice and then apply to the Tribunal for a termination order.
-The Tribunal seldom terminates a tenancy immediately in these cases; instead it may write a conditional possession order such as: ‘the pet has to be removed by a certain date and if the pet is not gone by that date then the tenancy will end.'
+Alternatively, you can apply to the Tenancy Tribunal for termination.
+You'll need to issue a 14-day notice first and then apply for a termination order.
+The Tribunal rarely terminates a tenancy immediately in these cases but may issue a conditional possession order, such as: "The pet must be removed by a certain date, and if not, the tenancy will end."

 PET CLAUSE